mbaltieri/mbaltieri.github.io/news/_posts/2023-01-08-winter-school-agency.md

 The Center for Human Nature, Artificial Intelligence, and Neuroscience (CHAIN) - Hokkaido University, JP will host its annual [Winter School](https://www.chain.hokudai.ac.jp/en/events/3101/) in February 2023, 5th-10th, centred around the topics of minimal cognition and agency.

 Manuel was invited to be a lecturer for the 2023 edition of the Winter School, where he will cover approaches to the study of agency and first-principles mathematical theories of what it means to be an agent.

+Presentation material (PDFs and recordings) available in the ["Presentations" page](/research/presentations).